Deltares/SFINCS/docs/developments.rst

 Releases Changelog
 -----

-Official open source version Q4 2023: v2.0.3 Cauberg release
+Official open source version 2024.01: v2.1.1 DeuxAlpes release
 ^^^^^

 The first official 2024 release of SFINCS, the v2.1.1 DeuxAlpes release, 'Conquering mountains in compound flood modelling two at a time', is now available!